kdoore/CS2335-Gitbook/project-1-behavior-scripts.md

 #Project 1 - Custom Scripts for Script Components

 To give our gameObjects the desired behavior, we'll write several custom C# scripts, one for each type of GameObject, and one to control the overall game.
+We'll make further changes to some of these scripts, but the scripts below are the starting script versions for the game.

 ###Create Script Assets
 In the Asset pane of the Project panel, right click and Create > C# Script.
 Name the script: Apple.
 Repeat to create the following scripts:  AppleTree, Basket, GameController.
 All scripts must be capitalized to meet Visual Studio's requirement that all class names must be capitalized.
 Double-click on one of the scripts to open Visual Studio.
 I recommend making sure that you open Visual Studio by clicking on a script-file in your open project to insure that the script files you modify are actually associated with the project you are working on.